gayoooon1/cosadama/README.md

 # COSADAMA
 * Learning Data Science based on python
-* Applying the methods to analyze and solve the the social problems with sociology knowledge.
+* Applying the methods to analyze and solve the the social problems with sociology knowledge